 When the certified redemption amount, plus any mortgage and other liens, exceeds what the homeowner can raise or borrow, selling before final judgment is usually the cleanest way to preserve equity.
 A direct cash purchase by Viera Investment Group LLC handles redemption at closing: the tax sale certificate is paid off through the tax collector, the lien is discharged on the county record, the foreclosure complaint is dismissed, and the homeowner walks away with the surplus — not a judgment on the public docket.

-Closings can be completed in as little as 7 to 21 days, in any NJ county and any NJ city, with no commissions, no repair requirements, no inspection contingencies, and all closing fees covered.
+Closings can be completed in any NJ county and any NJ city, with no commissions, no repair requirements, no inspection contingencies, and all closing fees covered.
+The timeline depends on the situation, since probate, title issues, foreclosure proceedings, lien resolution, and court requirements may affect timing.

 Yes.
 Redemption is available until the court enters a final judgment of foreclosure.
 After the complaint is filed, the certified amount will include court-allowed attorney fees on top of the lien and statutory interest.